thunderbiscuit/kotlin-cli-template/README.md

 This is a simple template to kickstart new Kotlin-based cli projects.

-It uses Clikt 4.2.1 and Kotlin 2.1.10, and produces native or JVM command line tools.
+It uses Clikt 5.0.3 and Kotlin 2.1.10, and produces a native executable (macOS or Linux) cli.

-# Building and usage
+## Building and usage

-Build and run the final executable using
+Build for testing and run using

 ```shell
 ./gradlew linkReleaseExecutableMacosArm64